-Whenever I need to dabble in code, I find this freebie does the job nicely.
+I rarely code but when I need to dabble, I find this freebie does the job nicely.

 Obviously if you work in tech the law is you now have to use Slack for everything… I’m on a bunch of channels and whilst I’ve found the software pretty buggy of late, having a virtual meeting/chat space for working with others is now vital.
 It can save on Skype calls, which are still an occasional necessity.

 For when I need to get into a state of flow and crack on with work, Spotify is great.
 I’ve been paying for it for about five years and I still reckon it represents excellent value.
 The Discover Weekly playlist is a pretty special service in itself.

 I write an article of long-form piece at least once a week and I find Apple’s Notes app does the job fine.
 It’s minimal and allows you to write—what more do you need?
 Also it syncs with my phone so I can take notes and edit things whenever I think of them.

 I’ve written before about a few other apps that I use to help with productivity, so take a look at that here.